 |NSE 05:30 | 01 Jan||Silicon Valley Infotech Ltd|

-In our opinion and to the best of our information and according to the explanationsgiven to us except for the possible effects of the matter described in the basis forqualified opinion paragraph the aforesaid financial statements give the informationrequired by the Companies Act 2013 ("the Act") in the manner so required andgive a true and fair view in conformity with the accounting principles generally acceptedin India of the state of affairs of the Company as at March 31 2019 its loss and itscash flows for the year ended on that date.
+In our opinion and to the best of our information and according to the explanationsgiven to us except for the possible effects of the matter described in the basis forqualified opinion paragraph the aforesaid Ind AS financial statements give theinformation required by the Companies Act 2013 ("the Act") in the manner sorequired and give a true and fair view in conformity with the Indian Accounting Standardsprescribed under section 133 of the Act read with the Companies (India AccountingStandards) Rules 2015 as amended ("Ind AS") and other accounting principlesgenerally accepted in India of the state of affairs of the Companyas at March 31 2020its loss (Including Other Comprehensive Income) Changes in Equityand its cash flows forthe year ended on that date.

 Basis for Qualified Opinion